 $\triangle$ or $\nabla$ : Press to move up or down in a list.
-In the main view, you can press up and down to move between different info app pages.

-√ (Set/Reset): Press to open a menu or select a menu item.
-Press and hold to reset values on certain screens.
+✓ (Set/Reset): Press to open a menu or select a menu item.
+Press and hold to reset values on certain screens

 DIC Info Page Options

 The info pages on the DIC can be turned on or off through the Settings menu.